kragen/dumpulse/README.md

 ---------------------------

-Compiled for Linux with amd64 with GCC 5.4.0 with `-Os`, dumpulse is 356 bytes of amd64 code and 76 instructions.
+Compiled for Linux with amd64 with GCC 5.4.0 with `-Os`, dumpulse is 356 bytes of amd64 code and 76 instructions.  (`-fPIC` adds two more bytes.)
 It should be similar in weight, though with more instructions, for most other processors; for example, compiled for the 386 with `-m32`, it’s 367 bytes and 92 instructions; compiled for the AVR ATTiny88 with